Skip to content

 • connection to self

-Immediately after a diagnosis many people wonder how and when to tell others that they have received a dementia diagnosis.
+Immediately after a diagnosis, many people wonder how and when to tell others.
 The Young Dementia Network (UK) have prepared a helpful video that highlights the voices of people living with young onset dementia discussing different strategies and approaches to telling others.
-Family, friends and other people living with dementia can be an important part of post diagnostic support, helping you to take your time, and tell others when you are ready.
-Planning communications to friends and family can also be done with the help of our direct support team.
+Family, friends and other people living with dementia can be an important part of post-diagnostic support and help you to tell others when you are ready.
+Planning communications to friends and family can also be done with the help of our support team.

 (Young Dementia Network in UK)